Baked Potatoes And Twice Baked Potatoes Are Best On the Grill (And We Bust The Potato Nail Myth While We're At It)

 You can get there by just baking them, but that leaves the skin tender and papery.
 I like it with a bit of crunch.
 And you can't get there in the microwave.
 I know you are in a hurry, but the microwave heats unevenly and you end up with al dente and dry spots in the same spud.
 You also end up with blah soft skin.

 If you wrap them in foil so everything steams, including the skin.
 I'm guessing this less than satisfactory shortcut was invented by a restaurateur who didn't want to wait an hour.
-A better shortcut is about five minutes in the microwave on high, and then a short 15 minute trip through a hot 450°F oven for about 15 minutes.
-This is better than microwave, but again the skin is just too tender for me.
+A better shortcut is about five minutes in the microwave on high, and then a short trip through a hot 450°F oven or grill for about 15 minutes.
+This is better than cooking it in the microwave alone, but again the skin is just too tender for me.

-To get the skin right you need radiant heat, not hot air.
-Throwing them on coals will do the job, but you're going to burn them, and if I want a mouthful of carbon, I'll just butter up a Kingsford briquet.
+To get the skin perfect you need radiant heat, not hot air.
+Throwing them right on hot coals is popular, but you're probably going to burn them, and if you want a mouthful of carbon, just butter up a Kingsford briquet.
+Putting the spud above the direct heat of a grill is the ultimate solution to a crisp skin.
+We'll get to a recipe, but first, let's bust a myth.

 Mythbusting the potato nail